Data Collection Specialist I

 - Other Data Collection Unit activities as assigned.

-- CTR Eligible or a minimum of 1-year experience working in a hospital, regional, or central registry is strongly preferred.
+- CTR Eligible or a minimum of 1-year experience working in a hospital, regional, or central registry, demonstrating knowledge of medical terminology and anatomy/physiology.

-- Knowledge of the International Classification of Diseases for Oncology, Third Edition is preferred.
+- Knowledge of the International Classification of Diseases for Oncology, Third Edition.

 - Comprehends the California Department of Public Health’s Confidentiality and Security standards and processes confidential information according to the standards.